matylda-decroix/vite-project/README.md

 ## What is inside?

-Libraries, dependencies, and so on...
+Libraries, packages and so on...

 ### Vite

+First time!
+Used instead of CRA

 ### React